AlistairCurd/PERPL-Python3/README.md

 * *test_linearrepeatmodels.py*: test file for the linearrepeatmodels.py module.

 ### Jupyter notebooks
+Open as notebook with Jupyter.

+Do version control with paired Python scripts to avoid including distracting notebook-related data.

-* *make_ACTN2_Affimer_PERPL_plots.ipynb*: A Jupyter notebook for generating plots and model fits to Z-disc protein relative position data.
+* *make_ACTN2_Affimer_PERPL_plots.py*: A Jupyter notebook for generating plots and model fits to Z-disc protein relative position data.
-* *make_ACTN2_Affimer_reconstructions.ipynb*: A Jupyter notebook for generating XY projections of the distribution of single molecule localisations in a FOV.
+* *make_ACTN2_Affimer_reconstructions.py*: A Jupyter notebook for generating XY projections of the distribution of single molecule localisations in a FOV.
-* *make_ACTN2_mEos_PERPL_plots.ipynb*: A Jupyter notebook for generating plots and model fits to Z-disc protein relative position data.
+* *make_ACTN2_mEos_PERPL_plots.py*: A Jupyter notebook for generating plots and model fits to Z-disc protein relative position data.
-* *make_DNA_origami_PERPL_plots.ipynb*: A Jupyter notebook for generating plots and model fits to relative position data among DNA-origami localisation data.
+* *make_DNA_origami_PERPL_plots.py*: A Jupyter notebook for generating plots and model fits to relative position data among DNA-origami localisation data.
-* *make_Nup107_reconstructions.ipynb*: A Jupyter notebook for generating XY projections of the distribution of single molecule localisations in a FOV.
+* *make_Nup107_reconstructions.py*: A Jupyter notebook for generating XY projections of the distribution of single molecule localisations in a FOV.
-* *make_Nup107_Z_PERPL_plots.ipynb*: A Jupyter notebook for generating plots and model fits to relative position data among nuclear pore protein localisation data (along the Z-axis).
+* *make_Nup107_Z_PERPL_plots.py*: A Jupyter notebook for generating plots and model fits to relative position data among nuclear pore protein localisation data (along the Z-axis).
-* *make_mEos_LASP2_PERPL_plots.ipynb*: A Jupyter notebook for generating plots and model fits to Z-disc protein relative position data.
+* *make_mEos_LASP2_PERPL_plots.py*: A Jupyter notebook for generating plots and model fits to Z-disc protein relative position data.

 ### Unittests